divorce attorneys lawyers

 • How many matrimonial cases have you handled?

-• What percentage of your practice is devoted to matrimonial?
+• What percentage of your cases are negotiated settlements?

 • Is a retainer required?
 If so, how much?